varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 By using a "localhost" address, you restrict CLI access to the local machine.

-You can also bind the CLI port to an IP number reachable across the net, and let other machines connect directly.
+You can also bind the CLI port to an IP address reachable across the net, and let other machines connect directly.

-This gives you no secrecy, ie, the CLI commands will go across the network as ASCII text with no encryption, but the -S/PSK authentication requires the remote end to know the shared secret.
+This gives you no secrecy, i.e. the CLI commands will go across the network as ASCII text with no encryption, but the -S/PSK authentication requires the remote end to know the shared secret.